Bishop Allen

-Bishop Allen is an American indie rock band from Brooklyn, New York, United States.
+Bishop Allen is an American indie rock band founded Brooklyn, New York, and currently based in Kingston.
 The band's core members are Justin Rice and Christian Rudder, who are supported both on stage and in the studio by a rotating cast of musical collaborators.
-The band was formed in 2003 and grew out of Rice and Rudder's friendship; it takes its name from Bishop Allen Drive in Cambridge, Massachusetts, where the two lived together after attending Harvard University.
+The band was formed in 2003 and grew out of Rice and Rudder's friendship; it takes its name from Bishop Allen Drive in Cambridge, Massachusetts, named for Bishop Richard Allen, where the two lived together after attending Harvard University.

 Bishop Allen has released four albums and 12 EPs; their second album, The Broken String, was released in July 2007, Grrr..., was released in March 2009, and after a five-year hiatus they released their most recent album Lights Out in August 2014.

 History

 Pre-Bishop Allen

 Rice and Rudder attended Harvard University, where they were DJs on WHRB's punk/indie program, Record Hospital.
 While enrolled in the same English course, they struck up a conversation in class after seeing each other at a Jawbreaker show.
 The two formed a hardcore punk band called The Pissed Officers and self-released two split records with the then Boston-based Casio-core duo Gerty Farish.
 Rudder also played briefly in a Devo tribute band with members of Gerty Farish and Fat Day.
 After The Pissed-Officers broke up, Justin and Christian formed a band called Depeche Mode.
 "The other Depeche Mode seemed long gone at the time," Rice said, "so we figured the name was up for grabs."
 After the real Depeche Mode came back, the band became Bishop Allen.
-Some years later, Rudder and Rice took up residence at a house in Virginia where they recorded the music for their first album as Bishop Allen.
+Some years later, Rudder and Rice took up residence at a house in Lynchburg, Virginia with Kate Dollenmayer where they began to record the music for their first album as Bishop Allen.